electron/electron/docs/tutorial/support.md

 Ubuntu 12.04, the `armv7l` binary is built against ARM v7 with hard-float ABI and NEON for Debian Wheezy.

-[Until the release of Electron 2.0][arm-breaking-change], Electron will also continue to release the `armv7l` binary with a simple `arm` suffix.
-Both binaries are identical.

 Whether the prebuilt binary can run on a distribution depends on whether the distribution includes the libraries that Electron is linked to on the building platform, so only Ubuntu 12.04 is guaranteed to work, but following platforms